Woyie River diamond

-The uncut Woyie River Diamond had a broadly lozenge shape, measuring 71 × 53 × 32 mm, with one unusually flat cleavage plane.
+The uncut Woyie River diamond had a broadly lozenge shape, measuring 71 × 53 × 32 mm, with one unusually flat cleavage plane.
 The rough diamond was brought to London, where it was viewed by Queen Mary in October 1947 and then exhibited at the British Industries Fair in May 1949.
 The stone was cut by diamond cutters Briefel and Lemer in London (who also cut the Williamson pink diamond) into 30 gems weighing 282.36 carat in total, including 10 of over 20 carat each.
 The largest of the gems is the Victory Diamond which is weighs 31.35 carat and is Emerald cut (occasionally described as "step cut").

 Victory Diamond

 The Victory Diamond is described by a GIA report as "D Colour, VVS2 Clarity, Type IIa".
 The gemstone was acquired by Frank Jay Gould, son of railroad tycoon Jay Gould, for his third wife Florence (née La Caze) and sold after her death in 1983.
-It was sold again at Sotheby's in Geneva in 2014, and is up for sale at Sotheby's in New York in 2015.
+It was sold again at Sotheby's in Geneva in 2014, and was up for sale at Sotheby's in New York in 2015 but it was sold that same year by Christie's for $4,309,000.